-The Community Training Trust Fund (see education.gov.yk.ca/sector-funds.html) can support Yukon staff and elected officials of municipal and First Nation governments and local advisory groups for eligible expenditures related to participating in YWWOP courses.
+The Community Training Trust Fund can support Yukon staff and elected officials of municipal and First Nation governments and local advisory groups for eligible expenditures related to participating in YWWOP courses.
 See details at education.gov.yk.ca.

 Regional Community Training Funds